 Southern iced tea, with the perfect amount of sweetness, to cool you down on a hot summer day.
 A refreshing pick me up!
-Instructions included for both sweetened or unsweetened iced black tea.
+Instructions included for both sweetened or unsweetened iced black tea using convenient Lipton tea bags.

 While you can serve almost every tea iced, the iced tea we're talking about here is Southern iced tea, made from black tea.